Do you photograph from an airplane or a helicopter for aerial photography?

 I can photograph from low altitudes and also be able to take advantage of unique weather and light conditions.
 A lower altitude allows for composing with a variety of new and interesting camera angles and I am shooting through less haze and humidity.
-With pre-scheduled helicopters and airplanes, it is difficult to take advantage of really nice light on a short notice.
+With pre-scheduled helicopters and airplanes, it can be difficult to take advantage of really nice light on a short notice.
 By having a drone with me “ready to fly” I can create images that would not have been possible otherwise.
 Cost can be another advantage.
-It can run $450.00 to $1800.00 an hour to charter a helicopter depending on the project location and the type of helicopter available.
+It can run $450.00 to $,1800.00 an hour just to charter a helicopter , depending on the project location and the type of helicopter available.

 When would you recommend using a helicopter for aerial photography?

 If your project is an airport (or located really close to an airport or restricted air space) it may be difficult to get a waiver from the FAA to operate a drone in that location.
 And it can take weeks for a waiver to be approved by the FAA.
 A chartered helicopter flight can operate in most controlled air space without the FAA waiver process.
 Also, there are also more camera and lens options to choose from when I am photographing from a helicopter or airplane.

 When we need to photograph from a higher altitude for a “larger subject”.
 I like to photograph buildings from a helicopter..
 And neighborhoods from an airplane.
 Or when a project is in a remote location with no nearby helicopters available.

 Does it cost more to charter a helicopter than an airplane?

 No question, a helicopter is more expensive.
 A small plane can usually be chartered for $100.00 to $250.00 an hour.
 A helicopter ranges from $450.00 to $1800.00 per hour.
 (These prices vary due to the type of aircraft and the location)

 How about aerial videos?